KevinCurtisDev/tech_job_finder/README.md

 The following user stories were used to guide the development of the UI and the database structure.

 Site administrator
-As an administrator, I want to..
+As an administrator, I want to log in to the backend admin area.
+Add, remove or edit jobs, add, remove or edit recruiters and recruiter details, link specific jobs toindividual recruiters, view or delete enquiries.

 *

-Recruiter
+Recruiter:
-As a recruiter, I want to..
+As a recruiter, I want to log in to the backend admin area.
+View job enquiry details and details of the sender of the enquiry.

 *